It's the second Saturday of the month. The season is from October/November to April.

 If you have a .22 caliber, it must be <20 FPE, and be set at this level.

-i.e. if you have a FX with adjustable setting it must be on the lowest setting, or custom tuned.
+i.e. if you have a rifle with an adjustable setting, it must be set to < 20 FPE, or custom-tuned to the appropriate power.

-IT IS MANDATORY THAT YOUR AIRGUN HAS AN EMPTY BREECH INDICATOR AT THIS RANGE.
+YOUR AIRGUN MUST HAVE AN EMPTY BREECH INDICATOR AT THIS RANGE.
 This will be enforced, especially when guns are carried in totes.
 These will be available, complementary.
 It is acceptable if you prefer to bring your own type.